diegoHurtadoG/AcesEngine/README.md

 build/source/engine/
 ```

 Done that, you can build the solution in the Build directory.
+The build *MUST* be made in RELEASE mode.
 The example can be found in
 ```
 build/source/engine/shape_maker.exe